Puteri Indonesia 2022

 Puteri Indonesia 2022, the 25th Puteri Indonesia pageant, was held on 27 May 2022 at Jakarta Convention Center in Jakarta, Indonesia.
 Puteri Indonesia 2020, Raden Roro Ayu Maulida Putri of East Java crowned her successor, Laksmi Shari De-Neefe Suardana of Bali at the end of the event.
 She represented Indonesia at Miss Universe 2022.
 Puteri Indonesia Lingkungan 2020, Putu Ayu Saraswati of Bali and Puteri Indonesia Pariwisata 2020, Jihane Almira Chedid of Central Java also crowned their successors, Cindy May McGuire of Jakarta SCR 5 and Adinda Cresheilla of East Java.
 Cresheilla represented the country at Miss Supranational 2022 where she placed 3rd runner-up, while McGuire competed at Miss International 2022 but unplaced.

-The finale was attended by Miss Universe 2021, Harnaaz Sandhu of India and Miss International 2019, Sireethorn Leearamwat of Thailand.
+The finale was attended by Miss Universe 2021, Harnaaz Sandhu of India, and Miss International 2019, Sireethorn Leearamwat of Thailand.
 Miss Supranational 2021, Chanique Rabe of Namibia was replaced by her first runner-up, Karla Guilfu of Puerto Rico, since she was not able to attend the show.

 Background

 Location and date

 Puteri Indonesia 2022 was originally scheduled to be held on 18 March 2022.
-However, on 17 February, Yayasan Puteri Indonesia postponed the show due to the rising COVID-19 cases amidst the spread of the Omicron variant.
+However, on 17 February, Yayasan Puteri Indonesia postponed the show due to rising COVID-19 cases.
 It was finally held on 27 May at the Plenary Hall, Jakarta Convention Center, Jakarta.